-Cross Does Not Burn in Southern California Wildfires-Truth!
+Crosses Didn’t Burn in Southern California Wildfires?

-During the fire, the station reports, “Rumors of the cross burning down flooded social media on Tuesday.
-It was easy to believe since everything around the cross at Grant Park, including power lines, was destroyed.”
-However, the following morning when the Serra Cross was discovered untouched.
+During the fire, the station reported rumors of the cross burning down, saying: “It was easy to believe since everything around the cross at Grant Park, including power lines, was destroyed.”
+However, the following morning the Serra Cross was discovered untouched.
 Some described it as “a standing miracle,” but it was more likely the stone surrounding the monument and the base upon which the cross sits:

 Similar Accounts of Crosses Not Burning in California Wildfires